Paganiniana/Zune-HD-Metronome/QUICKSTART.md

 # Quickstart

 It's been a long time since any of these packages have been updated.
-However, the last build of this application is included in the director <strong>/build/www</strong>.
+However, the last build of this application is included in the directory <strong>/build/www</strong>.
 Therefore, you can run a simple server in that directory and experience the application, on your local machine.

 ```
 $ cd build/www/